zeroflag/fcl/README.md

 `[ 1 2 3 ]` \ creates a list with 3 elements.

+Lists are java.util.ArrayList instances and garbage collected automatically by the host language.

 ## Maps

+Maps contain key value pairs.

 `<map>` \ creates a new empty map